 This senior seminar allows third- or fourth-year English students the opportunity to study in greater depth specific authors, genres, historical periods, or literary issues.
-The topic for 2010-2011 is representative literature from continental Europe in the Middle Ages.
-The course focuses on such works as Dante's Divine Comedy, the romances of Chretien de Troyes, The Song of Roland, Tristan and Isolde, The Romance of the Rose, and troubadour poetry (actual selection may vary).
-All selections will be studied in translation.
 Prerequisites: 12 credits senior-level English courses and third-year standing.

-ENG 480 3 (0-3s-0) Independent Studies
+3(0-3s-0)Independent Studies

-In consultation with members of the English Department, the student will undertake an independent study of an approved topic.
+In consultation with members of the English Department, the

+student will undertake an independent study of an approved topic.
 A student must first secure approval for his or her topic from both a supervising professor and the department coordinator before being permitted to register for this course.
 Prerequisites: 12 credits senior-level English courses, third-year standing, and consent of the Department.